 The District's funding for individual shelter programs is currently administered by a nonprofit, The Community Partnership for the Prevention of Homelessness ("The Partnership," sometimes also referred to as "TCP"), via a contract with the District's Department of Human Services ("DHS").
 DHS took direct control over the family shelter system in October 2016.
 All intake, outreach, preventive services, supportive services, shelter, transitional housing, and permanent supportive housing programs that receive local or federal funding via The Partnership or DHS are governed by a law called the Homeless Services Reform Act of 2005 ("HSRA"), DC Code 4-751.01 et seq.
 There are also regulations governing HSRA programs, which can be found at 29 DCMR § 2500 et seq.
-(Note: In December 2017, the DC Council passed the Homeless Services Reform Amendment Act of 2017, which will change several parts of the current HSRA.
-The bill is currently in front of the Mayor, who must decide whether or not to uphold the legislation by January 16, 2018.
-The law will likely not go into effect until October 2018, at the earliest.)
+(Note: In December 2017, the DC Council passed the Homeless Services Reform Amendment Act of 2017, which changed several parts of the current HSRA.)